OliverZHANG1206/OpenBR-installation/README.md

     * Click "Configure", The generator choose "Visual Studio 16 2019" and choose "Use default native compiler".
 Then click "Finish".
     * Once there is "Configuring done" shown below, search "CMAKE_INSTALL_PREFIX" and create a suitable install path for it.
 (Note: Do not use "/Program Files (x86)/openbr" folder as this might need administration to create) **Please ignore all the warnings, the warnings will not affect any installation.**
     * Then search "BR_INSTALL_DEPENDENCIES" and tick this options.
     **If there are errors occours such that "OPENCV_DIR", "QT5_DIR" is not found, please check whether the corresponding environment path is added correctly.
-If the dir was added correctly, then add a OpenCV_DIR directly in CMake-gui.
+If the dir was added correctly but still could not find OpenCV, then add a OpenCV_DIR directly in CMake-gui.
 The correct dir should be like this: opencv/sources/build-msvc2019/install/x64/vc16/lib**
     * Then Click "Add Entry", set name "CMAKE_PREFIX_PATH", choose type "String", add value "C:/OpenCV/4.5.2/opencv/sources/build-msvc2019/install;C:/Qt/5.15.2/msvc2019_64"
     **This value is the path of your built "install" folder of OpenCV and the path of your Qt "msvc2019_64" folder**
     * Click "Generate" and waiting for "Generating done".
 Click "Open Project", the VS2019 will be opened.